 Level of Difficulty: Difficult

 If you’re looking for a good workout, look no further than the Bitterbrush Trail at Hall Ranch, near Lyons.
 Tackle a nearly 900-foot change in elevation along the 3.7-mile-long hike to the Nelson Loop, where you can take in great views of Longs Peak.
-It's recommended that when trekking the Bitterbrush trail you go horseback riding, as it is very strenuous.
+When trekking the Bitterbrush trail, it's recommended that you go horseback riding, as it is very strenuous.
 Visit the website for additional details.

-Don’t let the crazy Colorado weather stop you from enjoying the beautiful and breathtaking scenery these year-round hikes have to offer!
+Don’t let the crazy Colorado weather stop you from enjoying the beautiful scenery these year-round hikes have to offer!

 Kristina Shriver